runcmf/runtracy/README.md

 ## Security

-If you discover any security related issues, please email to 1f7.wizard( at )gmail.com or create an issue.
+If you discover any security related issues, please email to 1f7.wizard( at )gmail.com instead of using the issue tracker.

 ## Credits